girder/girder/clients/web/static/lib/fontello/README.md

 our custom set.
 Click on included ones to remove them from the set, or click on others to add them to the set.
-When done, download the set as a zip file and replace the existing [css/fontello.css](css/fontello.css) and all of the files in the [font](font) directory with the ones from the downloaded archive.
+When done, download the set as a zip file and replace the existing [css/fontello.css](css/fontello.css) and all of the files in the [font](font) directory with the ones from the downloaded archive, as well as the [config.json](config.json) file.

 > **Important**: Only add icons from sets published under the [SIL](http://scripts.sil.org/OFL) license.